obi1kenobi/trustfall/docs/docs/language_reference/querying/filter.md

 Tagged values allow us to filter using values found within the query itself.

-Using the schema in the [Trustfall schema guide](../schema/index.md), if we want to filter on users where their username is equal to their display name we can write:
+Using the schema in the [Trustfall schema guide](../schema/index.md), if we want to find users whose username is equal to their display name, we can write:

 ```